codepress/admin-columns-hooks/README.md

-# ac-hooks
+# Admin Columns Hooks and Filters
-Hooks and Filters for Admin Columns
+Examples and usage for available Admin Columns hooks and filters